calebmsword/javascript-notes/are-generators-useful.md

 doNextTask("gruyere");  // "gruyere"
 ```

-So, two-way message passing is not something generators make possible. *Maybe* you could argue that they make it more ergonomic.
+So, two-way message passing is not something generators make possible.
+Although perhaps some may find that generators make it more ergonomic.

 Now, there is one behavior of generators that I think is difficult to emulate purely with functions: how one can "throw errors" into generators: